 During her time in Honolulu, O’Hara bought prime island real estate after the attack on Pearl Harbor, just like Huie’s Mamie Stover.
 O’Hara would gain further notoriety for inventing the “bull pen system,” and for attempting to murder a friend’s husband and later, her own husband, a few things that definitely were not part of Huie’s heroine in the film!

-A Problematic Script
+The Revolt of Mamie Stover and A Problematic Script

 In her autobiography [aff. link], Jane Russell said that The Revolt of Mamie Stover was one film she

 “…was delighted the Hays office was in control [of]—I wouldn’t have done it if it had been today.”

 Jane is of course referring to the tricky subject matter, and the difficult task of presenting Mamie’s story with depth, but without getting explicit.

 The task was so tricky in fact, that the Mamie Stover script went through six months of revisions before filming began in November 1955.